Jessica Brady CEDAR Trust

 The Three-Step Approach

 1. Reflect – Reconsider what has been discussed and what might have been missed.
 If consultations have been remote, offer a face-to-face review and physical examination.
+Offer continuity of care with follow-up.

 2. Review – Discuss the case with peers if uncertain, and look again for red flags, regardless of the patient’s age.